NotNa19/RecombinantDetector/README.md

 Before starting, you need to generate a P-values table.
 You can do this for the first time and then reuse it.
 1. In the `build` folder execute `./RecDetector -gen-p table500 500`.
 The generation may take several minutes.
 2. Move the `table500` to a convenient place.
-3. Open the `source/settings/UserSettings.rec`.
+3. Open the `RecombinantDetector/settings/UserSettings.rec`.
 4. Find the `pTableFilePath` entry and specify the path to the table.
+For example:
+   >pTableFilePath /home/adev/Work/ptable/table500

 Now you can finally run the application.
-1. Download any `.fasta` file with aligned sequences (we will use `testSeqs/ebola_aligned.fasta` for example).
+1. Download any `.fasta` file with aligned sequences (we will use `genomeData/viruses/ebola_aligned.fasta` for example).
-2. Execute `./RecDetector -detect testSeqs/ebola_aligned.fasta`.
+2. Execute `./RecDetector -detect ../../genomeData/viruses/ebola_aligned.fasta`.
 Wait for the end of the process.
 3. Now you can find several files with the results in the `build` folder.
 The most interesting one is `results.csv'.
 It provides detailed information about the recombinants found.

 # Ru